mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 # Distilling DDD into first principles

 * My personal context, introduction and experience of DDD in my domains, my DDD journey
-* Why I am not a jedi master
+* Why I am not a jedi master - I only know the domains I know
-* Why its hard to answer the "Can I see an example of a DDD project?" questions

 ## The fundamental concepts of DDD